How My Sales Experience Transfers to

 I had to stay current on market and social media trends and tools.I had to write marketing copy that resulted in sales.
 I had to attend networking events and build positive relationships with other brokers for future deal collaboration.

-As to cross-functional communication and coordination, insert appraiser, lender, and inspector as the team members instead of SCRUM master, developers (coders, UX/UI design, etc.) and SCRUM product owner team members in a software context.
 And as to necessary communication with business stakeholders, my investment analysis and bookkeeping experience enable me to speak to and translate their concerns.
-This is how I see my real estate sales experience transferring to a software development support context.
+This is how I see my real estate sales experience transferring to fintech and operations and regulatory contexts.